prometheus/proposals/proposals/2024-04-09_remote-write-20.md

 Some features like [metadata](https://github.com/prometheus/prometheus/blob/remote-write-2.0/prompb/remote.proto#L27), [exemplars](https://github.com/prometheus/prometheus/blob/remote-write-2.0/prompb/types.proto#L128) and [histograms](https://github.com/prometheus/prometheus/blob/remote-write-2.0/prompb/types.proto#L129) are in-officially added to PRW as an experimental feature.

 Notably for metadata, it is currently deduplicated per metric `family` (unique `__name__` value) rather than per series.
 This leads to incorrect metadata being passed on to the receiving server if the metadata was not consistent across different labels for series with the same `__name__` label value.
-Furthemore, current protocol for metadata is to send it in a separate message leading to stateful protocol trade-offs.
+Furthermore, current protocol for metadata is to send it in a separate message leading to stateful protocol trade-offs.

 The other problem is that proto definition is integrated with the Remote Read protocol which is a bit less adopted and follows entirely different semantics and negotiation.
 We might want to decouple those for different protocol lifecycle between write and read.